-The members of the compensation committee during 2019 were Messrs.
-April, Browning, Skinner and Sykes (until February 2019) and the current members of the compensation committee are Messrs.
+The members of the compensation committee during 2021 and the current members of the compensation committee are Messrs.
 April, Browning and Skinner, each of whom is independent for purposes of the NYSE corporate governance listing requirements and rules and regulations of the SEC, including the compensation committee requirements of NYSE Rule 303A.05 and Rule 303A.02(a)(ii).
 Mr. Skinner currently serves as Chairperson of the compensation committee.

 The compensation committee is responsible for overseeing plans and programs related to the compensation of our Manager, including reviewing the performance of and compensation payable to the Manager pursuant to the Management Agreement, administering and implementing our Equity Incentive Plan and preparing reports on or relating to executive compensation required by the rules and regulations of the SEC.
 The compensation committee, with input from its compensation consultant and our Manager, discusses and considers potential risks that arise from our compensation practices, policies and programs.
-The compensation committee may, in its discretion, delegate all or a portion of its duties and responsibilities to a sub-committee, independent director, or committee comprised of independent directors, to the extent permitted by applicable laws, regulations, and NYSE rules.
+The compensation committee may, in its discretion, delegate all or a portion of its duties and responsibilities of a sub-committee, independent director, or committee comprised of independent directors, to the extent permitted by applicable laws, regulations, and NYSE rules.
 The specific responsibilities of the compensation committee are set forth in its written charter, which is available for viewing on our website at www.arescre.com.